DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Physicians of Canada, 2630 Skymark Avenue, Mississauga, Ontario, Canada L4W 5A4,

-set forth in the publication entitled “Standards of Accreditation for Residency Programs
+set forth in the publication titled “Standards of Accreditation for Residency Programs in

 residency program accredited by the College of Family Physicians of Canada is